-The AIHW ICT Framework, approved by the CEO in May 2019, states that 'AIHW endorses the PSPF and the ISM as a requirement for the secure management and protection of AIHW data and assets.'
+The AIHW ICT Framework, states that 'AIHW endorses the PSPF and the ISM as a requirement for the secure management and protection of AIHW data and assets.'

 Compliance with the PSPF and ISM assists the AIHW in meeting its privacy obligations as specified in APP11 - Security of Personal Information- and can satisfy data suppliers, including those in the private sector, that our practices conform with or exceed industry standards.